Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-11-22-django-multiple-file-upload-using-ajax.markdown

 MEDIA_ROOT = os.path.join(BASE_DIR, 'media')
 {% endhighlight %}

-And to test the uploads in the development environment, add this to the button of your root urlconf:
+And to test the uploads in the development environment, add this to the bottom of the root urlconf:

 **urls.py**